Celebrating over years of inspiring online art/design education

 ENROLL NOW

-Illustration Capstone Project course at Sessions College
+Illustration Capstone and Portfolio Review course at Sessions College

-Illustration Capstone Project
+Illustration Capstone and Portfolio Review

-2 credits
+3 credits

-ILL 259: Illustration Capstone Project
+ILL 260: Illustration Capstone and Portfolio Review

-A portfolio project for Illustration majors
+A portfolio project and portfolio review for Illustration majors

-The illustration capstone project provides students the opportunity to complete a multidimensional illustration project in three stages, working closely with a department head.
+The Illustration Capstone Project provides students the opportunity to complete a multidimensional illustration project in three stages, working closely with a department head.
 A children's book publishing and promotion project will challenge students to demonstrate their proficiency in key aspects of the Illustration program.
 The project will require research, concept development, and critical thinking, providing students with the opportunity to explore a professional, iterative process as well as experience simulated client interactions.

 Course At A Glance